Fenik01110011/Learning-PHP-databases/README.md

 # Learning-PHP-databases
 Website for learning how to use a database in PHP.
+The website can be viewed at "https://phoenixw.vot.pl/Learning-PHP-databases/".